-Apprentice achievement rates - there is evidence that subregional apprentices do better with subregion providers than with out-of-area providers.
+Apprentice achievement rates - there is evidence that C&W apprentices do better with C&W providers than with out-of-area providers.
 We would like further discussion with Government to better understand this issue and agree the action that needs to be taken.